 What are social development activities?

 There are a plethora of activities that can help kids socially develop.
-This includes games such as Simon Says, strength Jenga, role play, emotion charades, speed dating with cards, roll the ball, staring contests, name game, improvised storytelling, “what would you do?” and even more.
+This includes games such as Simon Says, strength Jenga, role play, emotional charades, speed dating with cards, roll the ball, staring contests, name games, improvised storytelling, “What would you do?” and even more.

 What are some positive social skills?